 So we’ve been buzzing all about the amazing world of counting macros and how it’s been so successful for us and so many of you, but some of you are still wondering what the heck counting macros is and how you do it.
 I want to explain the very basics of macronutrient counting to you today so you can decided if it’s something you think might work for you.

 These are affiliate links.
-If you purchase something from these links, we could earn a small commission that helps support our blog.
+If you purchase something from these links, we could earn a small commission.
 This would be at no additional cost to you.

 Another thing to keep in mind is that you can essentially eat any foods to hit your prescribed macros, which is why we often refer to it as flexible dieting.
 Although we like to stress the importance of quality over quantity in this area we also know that being flexible and living life is just as important.
 You’re never going to be able to hit your 155 grams of protein each day by eating pizza and ice cream so you can just forget that right now.
 Paleo, Vegetarian, Vegan, Raw Food, it doesn’t matter, you can still count you macros and would likely benefit greatly from it.